 My own experience in the insurance industry.
 I used to think that I was a darn awesome sales guy.
 Really, I thought I could sell anything.
 All this ego instilled in me during my experience as a sales executive in a flour mill.
 During my heydays, I could convert most users of competitors’ flour if I really put my heart into it.
 Until when I was brought down to earth trying my hands in insurance sales.
 I was with an agency for 4 months but during those trying times, I only managed to sell to my sister in law.

 I hated the products because as I studied deeper, I did not see myself as helping my potential, as much as my trainer wanted me to think.
 Insurance helps when you are healthy but quickly turn their backs when you need help.
 Try asking for a policy after a heart attack.
 You see, all these alter the way I look at myself as an insurance sales.
 That was when I thought that I was a scum trying to sell a useless product to my good friends.
 I even felt ashamed to call my friends out to discuss insurance.

 3. Your Drive For Achievement

-Now that, you could empathize with your prospective customers, and you commit to the fact that your products add value to their live; do you make a good sales person?
+Now that, you could empathize with your prospective customers, and you commit to the fact that your products add value to their lives; do you make a good salesperson?
 Not so fast dude.
-You need drive to succeed.
+You need the drive to succeed.

 1. The Bulldozer